 Well, that is if the window cleaner has any common sense.

 However, not all poor weather is bad enough to suspend services.
 Keep reading to find out more . . .

 Do we work in the wind and rain?

 Although we have covered this in our terms of service, we just wanted to clarify our service limitations due to bad weather.

 For our external window cleaning services, we use a pure water system.
-Because it uses pure water, it allows us to work in a light to moderate rain without it affecting our standard of work.
+Because it uses pure water, it allows us to work in light to moderate rain without it affecting our standard of work.

 When it comes to heavy rain our service will be suspended until the weather improves.
 Although the rain does not affect the system we use, nobody likes working in heavy rain.